 One of the best things about winter’s arrival is the chance to enjoy skiing and snowboarding.
 Ski resorts in Korea offer slopes for a variety of skill levels, from absolute beginners to experts.
 The resorts also come equipped with modern facilities for visitors’ convenience.
 Most people visit ski resorts in Gangwon-do, the region that receives the most annual snowfall, or in the outskirts of Seoul.

 Phoenix Pyeongchang Snow Park is known for its many valley-style slopes and high-quality snow.
-The resort features ski courses for beginner, intermediate, and expert skiers, as well as an Extreme Park, complete with half pipe, table top, round quarter, and rails that follow the Olympic standards.
-Moreover, Phoenix Pyeongchang had hosted various competitions, such as the parallel giant slalom and slopestyle, for the PyeongChang 2018 Winter Olympic Games.
+The resort features ski courses for beginner, intermediate, and expert skiers, as well as an Extreme Park for snowboarders, complete with half pipe, table top, round quarter, and rails that follow the Olympic standards.
+Moreover, Phoenix Pyeongchang hosted various competitions, such as the parallel giant slalom and slopestyle, for the PyeongChang 2018 Winter Olympic Games.

 Yongpyong Ski Resort was the first ski resort to open in Korea.
 The resort’s accommodations are located nearest to the ski slopes, which makes it a popular venue amongst skiers.
 The resort has a diversity of slopes as well as 7.4-kilometer long round-trip gondola.
 With the resort’s high amount of annual snowfall, visitors can enjoy both an exciting ski trip and a beautiful winter getaway.
-Yongpyong Ski Resort has hosted the alpine competitions for the PyeongChang 2018 Winter Olympic Games.
+Yongpyong Ski Resort hosted the alpine competitions for the PyeongChang 2018 Winter Olympic Games.